-- It can cause esophagitis, or rather, inflammation of the esophagus, as well as bleeding esophageal varicose veins.
+- It can cause esophagitis, or inflammation of the esophagus, as well as bleeding esophageal varicose veins.

 - The liver is the organ in charge of metabolizing alcohol.
 Liver enzymes transform the alcohol first into acetaldehyde, and then into acetate, and other compounds.
 This process is very slow, and therefore, causes damage to the liver tissues.